Albert-is-an-undefined-variable/ANAMM/README.md

 - ```rmsd```, ```--rmsd_threshold```: this argument is optional and if set, the RMSD threshold will take its value.
 If not, it will take a value of 0.3 by default.
 - ```cl```, ```--clashes_theshold```: this argument is optional and if set, the clashes threshold will take its value.
 If not, it will take a value of 30 by default.

+### CODE LIMITATIONS
+- ANAMM process better small macrocomplexes than bigger ones because the recursive algorithm that has.
+When it has to build a big macrocomplex, it took some time to do it
+- Stechiometry and optimization arguments are very important in order to reach a good model if we have big macrocomplexes.
+In small macrocomplexes, if we use only the core function without any optional arguments, the program construct a good model.
+But if we want to make a big one, we would need this extra arguments.
+In the examples part we can see this
+- ANAMM crashes if we have a final PDB macrocomplex bigger than 99.999 atoms because pdb file can not contain more than 99.999 atoms.
+If this happen, the stechiometry argument does not work.
+To solve that, we have create a post_optimize.py that allows the user optimize the final pdb in this particular case.
+This script can be used with any pdb that we want to improve. is highly recommended to use -ste argument to avoid this crash.

+### FUTURE CODE IMPROVMENT
+- Functions could be further splitted
+- More use of one-liners (the pythonic way)
+- Use of generator functions instead of lists (memory costs)
+- Use of composition over inheritance (since in python everything is an object, the easy  to adapt existent code to our program purposes providing  flexibility, but this has a drawback and it's that since the program works adding new features on top of predefined functions, if something needs to be modified its a bit messy (hindering code mantainance), so adding more composition to our code could make this task easier)

 ## EXAMPLES
 ### TUTORIAL
 Here we would make a tutorial with some examples.
 This proces can be replied by the user.
 You will find the different pdbs in the examples folder.
 Moreover, we have made a youtube video explaining how ANAMM works.
 If you are interested in a full tutorial explanation, you can check it in this link: